 The pages of my story into foster care were written in 2011.
 After ten years of marriage, my husband and I became parents.
-No baby announcement, no arguments over names, no baby shower, or most of a year to prepare.
+No baby announcement, no arguments over names, no baby shower, and very little time to prepare!
 We began finding connections and building our village.
 That’s where I met Dominique.

 With each child welcomed into our home, our village grew.
-My husband, Chad, and I have four extra-needs kids (9, 7, 5, 2) who we fostered and, when reunification was not possible, we adopted.
+My husband, Chad, and I have four extra-needs kids (10, 8, 6, 3) who we fostered, and, when reunification was not possible, we adopted.
 There is room for one more seat in our car though and we hope to return to emergency foster care soon!
-More recently, I have co-trained incoming Resource Caregivers and mentored other families.
+More recently, I have co-trained incoming Resource Caregivers, mentored other families and am certified to instruct QPR Gatekeeps in suicide prevention.
 We will forever be part of fostering and the adoptive community, though it might not always have the face of a child in our home.
 It might look like making Our Village Closet as successful as possible so we can provide supplies, connect resources, facilitate support groups, provide trauma trainings and more.
-Amidst all the uncertainty of foster care, I want every youth and caregiver to feel seen and heard, in both the hard and easy days, and to celebrate with them the progress and healing when it comes
+Amidst all the uncertainty of foster care, I want every youth and caregiver to feel seen and heard, in both the hard and easy days, and to celebrate with them the progress and healing when it comes.